Velkymoss/AGs-Corpus-of-News-Articles/README.md

 For training and evaluating the model a train-dev-test split of 80-10-10 has been used.
 All 3 sets were sampled to keep the label distribution of the overall dataset.
 Because of the highly imbalanced class distribution complementary class weights have been used for fine-tuning the model.
-The model has been fine-tuned in google colab with a T4-GPU.
-Training takes ~4 hours.
-For the code see  news_category_classification.ipynb.
+The model was fine-tuned using a T4-GPU in Google Colab, with training typically lasting around 4 hours.
+For the code, please refer to the news_category_classification.ipynb notebook.

 **Hyperparameters:**
 | Hyperparameter       | Value   |